bashiroglu/learning-react-ecommerceapp-2/README.md

 This is learning based project which I practise some React features.
-The idea of this project was taken from Andrei Neagoie and Yihua Zhang's  Udemy course called [ Complete React Developer in 2020 (Redux, Hooks, GraphQL)](https://www.udemy.com/course/complete-react-developer-zero-to-mastery/) and followed along with videos and hopefully added some extra feature.
+The idea of this project was taken from Andrei Neagoie and Yihua Zhang's  Udemy course called [ Complete React Developer in 2020 (Redux, Hooks, GraphQL)](https://www.udemy.com/course/complete-react-developer-zero-to-mastery/) and followed along with videos and hopefully added some extra features.

 The name of project: learning-react-ecommerceapp-2